ducdmd152/ducdmd152/README.md

 - 👋 Hi, I’m Duc Dao.
-- 👀 I’m interested in Coding.
+- 👀 Like cats, love traveling and living with code.
 - 🌱 A student in FPTU, majoring in Software Engineering.
 - 📫 You can reach me through @daomaiduyduc.